sharmaineb/acs-3330-custom-project/README.md

 - **Date-fns**: Library for manipulating dates in JavaScript.
 - **Tailwind CSS**: Utility-first CSS framework for styling web applications.
 - **React Redux**: Official React bindings for Redux state management.
-- **React DOM**: Package for working with the DOM in React.
-- **React Scripts**: Configuration and scripts for running React applications.
-- **Web Vitals**: Library for measuring web performance metrics.
-- **Testing Library**: Utilities for testing React components and applications.
-- **eslintConfig**: Configuration for ESLint, a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
-- **Browserslist**: Configuration for targeting specific browsers during development and production.
-- **devDependencies**: Tailwind CSS as a development dependency for building and styling the UI.

 ## Getting Started